Introduction

 How do I repair a damaged vinyl plank after installation?

-Yes, you can replace the damaged plank by carefully removing it and installing a new one, ensuring it matches the surrounding planks for a seamless look.
+Replacing a damaged plank is possible by carefully removing it and installing a new one that matches the surrounding planks for a smooth appearance.

 What tools do I need for cutting vinyl plank flooring?

-Yes, you will need a utility knife, straight edge, and a cutting mat or surface to ensure clean and precise cuts.
+A utility knife, straight edge, and a cutting mat or surface are essential for making clean and precise cuts on vinyl plank flooring.

 How can I ensure my vinyl plank flooring lasts longer?

-Yes, by regularly cleaning, avoiding harsh chemicals, and using furniture pads to prevent scratches, you can significantly extend the lifespan of your flooring.
+Regular cleaning, avoiding harsh chemicals, and using furniture pads can help you significantly extend the life of your vinyl plank flooring.